sokinpui/3100_Project/doc/README.md

 *   **[Design & Implementation Document](./GroupD2_Design_Implementation.docx)**
     *   *(Requires Microsoft Word or compatible software to view)*.
 Contains detailed internal design choices and implementation strategies developed during the project.

----

-Please refer to the specific document for detailed information on each topic.